GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 - Waterfall plot

   <p align="justify">
    The ability to provide a more detailed breakdown of each feature's contribution towards the prediction of house <code>SalePrice</code> makes waterfall plots great visualization tools.
 The waterfall structure places emphasis on the additive nature of the positive and negative impacts built on the base value $E[f(X)]$ (the expected value of the house sales price model output) for yielding the specified model's prediction $f(X)$.
 In other words, each feature depicts the direction of the positive (red) or negative (blue) contribution by which the values are moved from the expected model output over the dataset to the model prediction output.
-As an example, you will find that tThe top contributor, <code>OverallQual</code> "pushes" the prediction of the sale price to be low.
+As an example, you will find that the top contributor, <code>OverallQual</code> "pushes" the prediction of the sale price to be low.
 This could be considered reasonable given that the year is 1996 and overall quality is 5.
   </p>

 <p align="center">